GazzolaLab/PyElastica/docs/intro_page.rst

-**Elastica** is a *free* and *open-source* software project for the simulation of slender one-dimensional bodies using Cosserat Rod theory.
+**Elastica** is a *free* and *open-source* software project for the simulation of assemblies of slender, one-dimensional bodies using Cosserat Rod theory.

 More information about Elastica is available at the `project website`_

 Implementations
 ----------------